devonorourke/tidybug/docs/sequence_filtering.md

 DADA2 automatically discards singelton seqences, but retains doubletons, tripletons, etc. It also retains singleton ASVs by default in QIIME.
 Note that chimera filtering completed in DADA2 is done on a per-sample basis rather than by pooling the entire sample; this follows the recommendation of the developer (though the per-pool chimera detection option is available in QIIME).

 ### Deblur
 Unliked Dada2, Deblur uses a reference database of known sequences to model the error of the sequence data.
 The database used for denoising here is the same as described in the `database_workflow.md` document - a set of select arthropod sequences derived from the Barcode of Life Database (BOLD).
+See [seqfilter.deblur_example.sh](https://github.com/devonorourke/tidybug/blob/master/scripts/shell_scripts/seqfilter.deblur_example.sh) for example shell script used.
 > The `$REF` environmental variable specifies the full path to the QIIME artifact that represents the curated arthropod BOLD database

 ```